Parameterization¶

 You will see the following output,

-< webhook >
+webhook

-key within the event context and parameterized
+We have successfully extracted the type key within the event context and parameterized

-the workflow to print the value of the type
+the workflow to print the value of the type.

 Event Data¶